VovaK1/Beats/readme.md

 # This is a test-project for LoftSchool

-+How GIT works
++ How GIT works
-+Understand the main commands
++ Understand the main commands

 ```bash